binarykitchen/find-remove/README.md

 ## todo

 - needs a rewrite
-- add more filtering options (combinations, regex, etc.)
+- add more filtering options (e.g. combinations)
 - have an asynchronous solution
 - use streams instead